kopach/github_pr_tree/README.md

 # Better Pull Requests for GitHub

+---

+> Since maintainer of [original repo](https://github.com/berzniz/github_pr_tree) do not merge PR for quite a while now, I decided to merge most of them to this Fork repo.
+Then I buiud the extension locally and upload to Browser.

+---

 Chrome and Firefox browser extension to show a file tree on GitHub's Pull Request pages.

 - Browse pull requests with an IDE like file tree